AIPS NRAO AIPS HELP file for FITLD in 31DEC09

 compressed format which can result in a substantial

 reduction in disk space needed.
-Some loss of spectral
+This causes some loss of

-written by FITTP) and those written in the IDI convention
+exportuvfits) and those written in the IDI convention for

-for binary tables.
-Binary tables such as those written
+binary tables.
+Binary tables such as those written by

 DOCONCAT...If true (>0) and the input data are VLBA binary tables